-Upper second class honours in relevant science, engineering, or similar subject related to energy and the built environment.
+An honours degree (2:1 or above) or equivalent overseas qualification in a relevant science, engineering or similar subject related to energy and the built environment.
 Applicants with extensive relevant industry experience and a capability in engineering, science, or related fields equivalent to graduate level will also be considered.

 Months of entry